 Social Media Marketing

 Social media marketing platforms like Instagram, Facebook, and TikTok can help you generate buzz and refer potential students to your website.
-You can showcase clips of classes so students know what to expect or even host free live events to boost engagement.
+You can showcase clips of your yoga classes so students know what to expect or even host free live events to boost engagement.
 Social media also allows you to interact with your audience on a more personal level, elevating your brand.

 Start Filming Videos

 Your videos are the product you’re selling, so you want to ensure quality content is available for your audience before you begin advertising your yoga practice.
 Once you’ve filmed a class or an introductory video, you can use clips from those videos to promote your business across different online platforms.

 If you already have a brick-and-mortar studio, moving your yoga business online is another revenue stream that can help you grow.
 Your studio can serve as your dedicated recording space, where you film live classes or give your audience a tour of the space to build interest.

 Offering online classes can also help you retain current students.
 If they can’t make an in-person class, but don’t want to miss out on their favorite yoga teachers, your online courses can meet that need and maintain student satisfaction without much additional labor.

 You can also incentivize current students to become brand ambassadors or online students by providing insider discounts.
 If they promote your online classes or refer a friend, they can get a specific member deal so that they’ll help you build your business and reap the benefits at the same time.